Karen Newman (artist): Career

 Newman's life-size waxwork of Charlie Chaplin was exhibited at the National Portrait Gallery, London.

 In 2008, a bronze bust of Violette Szabo was unveiled at the Albert Embankment of the River Thames, in front of Lambeth Palace.
+In January 2026 it was announced that Newman would be designing a statue for the Memorial to Elizabeth II in London.